 - If it has been over 10 days since the hearing, why didn’t you file a Petition to Open earlier?

 - What are your defenses to the landlord’s claims?
-Be sure to include a defense to each claim the landlord made against you.
-You can review legal defenses here.
+Be sure to include a legal defense to each claim the landlord made against you.